 Bricklin History (1974-1976)

-The mid-seventies was about the worst time in automotive history to introduce a new sports car, but that's when Malcolm Bricklin debuted his.
+The mid-seventies was not a good time to introduce a new sports car, but that's when Malcolm Bricklin debuted his.
 Aimed squarely at the American market, the Bricklin SV-1 featured gull-wing doors, a built-in roll cage, and a host of other safety features.

 Malcolm Bricklin's vision was to build a safe and economical sports car for exclusive sale in the United States.
 One the first steps taken in promoting the start-up car company was contracting Dick Dean to fabricate a design concept car.
 The styling of the car was penned by a man named Marshall Hobart.